-Dog and Cat Teeth Cleaning Services in Farmington Hills, MI
+Dog and Cat Dental Services in Farmington Hills, MI

 You might think your pet’s terrible breath is normal, but consider this—most pets, by the time they’re 3 years of age, have some evidence of gum disease.
 Gum disease, or periodontitis, is a common bacterial infection of the mouth that comes in 4 stages, and can lead to bone and tooth loss.
 In some cases, the bacteria can enter your pet’s bloodstream and cause heart disease and other organ damage.

 At Jeffrey Animal Hospital, our cutting-edge tools and equipment can handle all of your pet’s dentistry needs.
 A healthy mouth is integral to a healthy life, and it’s our mission to offer the highest quality dental services available to the pets of Farmington Hills and surrounding areas.

 Your animal companion deserves the most exceptional care we can offer—that’s why we provide a full array of dental services to improve and maintain their oral hygiene.
 These include:

 While we advocate vigilant home dental care to prevent gum disease, the reality is that many pets will have some form of gum disease to begin with.
 Many owners simply don’t think to “flip the lip” to check their pets’ teeth.
 Dogs and cats alike are also very good at hiding their discomfort, so it isn’t always easy to tell if there’s a problem.
 However, there are some common symptoms you can watch out for:

 - Loose or broken teeth

 - Excessive drooling

 - Difficulty eating/chewing